 Which is why…

-What can I do to increase my chances of finding the “best” life insurance policy for me?
+How can I increase my chances of finding the “best” life insurance policy?

 In our opinion, the best thing that you can do to ensure that you find the best final expense insurance policy that you can qualify for is to be sure that you always ask three questions when comparing policies.